-In 2015, the Early Bird Hotel Sale started on February 25 and will available through March 24.
+In 2015, the Early Bird Hotel Sale started on February 25 and was available through March 24.

 If you aren’t lucky enough to secure the hotel you want through Travel Planners, all hope is not lost.
 Almost every hotel still has rooms available at non-convention rates, though they’re significantly higher.
 You can also try other routes, like renting a condo or apartment through sites such as Airbnb or VRBO, searching for roommates through social media, or there’s always camping out on the sidewalk (really, some people do this).
 A few of the hotel rooms also open up a few weeks later, as people release rooms.